j39m/katowice/README.md

 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## lychee-stamps.py
+... verifies that a file full of timestamps and durations describes a continuous timeline - i.e. that each duration spans the whole track into the next timestamp, leaving no holes and causing no bleed-ins.
+It's used to verify my work for cutting the score-only extract from TLJ.

 ## SoybeanPw.py
 ... generates nonrandom passwords.